paterson/binder/README.md

 make
 ```

 This sets up the authentication server, the directory service and the two initial file servers.
-To then run the client, **open a new tab** and run:
+To then run the client, **open a new terminal tab/window** and run:

 ```bash
 client